Does a Cracked Tooth Need To Be Pulled? Treatment Options Explained

 Cracked Teeth Root

-Symptoms: Sensitivity, pain, or swelling might indicate the need for medication, but not necessarily extraction.
+Symptoms: Sensitivity, pain, or swelling might indicate the need for medication, but not extraction.

-Overall condition of the affected tooth: If the affected tooth is already severely damaged, grossly decayed, or has large fillings, it might be beyond repair.
+Overall condition of the affected tooth: If it is already severely damaged, grossly decayed, or has large fillings, it might be beyond repair.

-Depending on the case, dentists might be able to repair or restore a cracked tooth through different treatments, such as Root canal therapy, Dental bonding, and Dental crowns.
+Depending on the case, dentists might be able to repair or restore an affected tooth through different treatments, such as root canal therapy, dental bonding, and dental crowns.

 Conclusion